Coding-faizan/StickerSmash/README.md

 - Relied upon third party package for image picking
 - image picker options to give user option to edit pic before uploadings

+## Add Gesture

+- useSharedValue is a hook from the react-native-reanimated library that allows you to create and manage values that can be shared between the JavaScript thread and the UI thread in React Native.
+This is crucial for creating smooth and performant animations that run on the native UI thread, even when the JavaScript thread is busy.